Mount Vernon, Texas: Lake Cypress Springs

 Franklin County is the home of spring-fed Lake Cypress Springs and is a bass fisherman's paradise.
 It is surrounded by 869 acres of public parks owned and maintained by the Franklin County Water District.
 Camper sites, shelters, and meeting pavilions are located in various parks at the lake, as well as a marina with water playground equipment.
 Lake Cypress Springs was impounded in 1970 with 3,400 acres of top fishing waters.
 Walleye were stocked in the early days of the lake with some success.
 Black Bass and catfish are the prime targets of visiting anglers today.
 The waters of Lake Bob Sandlin back up to the dam on Cypress Creek.
-For more information, contact Franklin County Water District at 903-537-4536 or FCWD Website.

 Education

 The town is served by the Mount Vernon Independent School District and is home to the Mount Vernon High School Tigers.